bgotink/kdl/documentation/src/internals/parser.md

 ### line-space

-Compared to the `line-space` defined in the KDL spec, this version includes its own "zero or more" operator.
+Compared to the `line-space` defined in the KDL spec, this version includes its own "zero or more" operator and it inlines `node-space` instead of referencing the non-terminal.

 ### slashdash

-This diagram is exactly the same as in the specification, except `line-space | node-space` is resolved into its parts.

 ### base-node